wfaguy/workflows/Wfa Docs Generator 2.0/readme.md

 # Export to dar-file
 You will notice that the commands to document the different objects have an additional option to export to dar-files.
 This requires a loop-back credentials to invoke this export, as it will then invoke rest to itself (localhost).
 It now defaults to https://localhost, but can be overwritten in the commands.
 It assumes a loop-back credentials "localhost", and can again be overridden in the commands.

+# Version Control
+A hidden feature perhaps.
+In you description fields in wfa (for workflow & command), you can enable version control.
+Just add below your description (in wfa) :

+   # version control
+   1.0.0 Initial version
+   1.0.1 Next version
+   ... add more versions

+The doc generator will parse those and add a version control table in the document